verivital/slsf_randgen/slsf/Readme.md

 Run sgtest.m file

 ## Issues

+Please note that this file is not updated, latest status can be found in our Github repo.

 General Issues

- - Algebraic Loop: not handled yet
+ - Algebraic Loop: mostly handled.

 ### Block connecting
 Connect ports randomly till all ports are connected